Kore-Amitz/Gene-Arukah/README.md

 ## 🎯 Overview

-Gene Arukah is a **web-based bioinformatics audio tool** that transforms DNA, RNA, and protein sequences into therapeutic melodies.
+Gene Arukah is a **web-based bioinformatics audio tool** that transforms DNA, RNA, and protein sequences into melodies.
 Users can:

 - 🧪 Enter any genetic sequence (DNA/RNA/Protein)
 - 🎵 Listen to real-time sonification with multiple sound textures